-The coconut curry turkey is a healthy dish that doesn’t take too much time to prepare, and doesn’t some leftover thanksgiving turkey seem like a natural addition to this dish?
+The coconut curry turkey is a healthy dish that doesn’t take too much time to prepare, and doesn’t some leftover Christmas turkey seem like a natural addition to this dish?

 The curry is spicy, containing cloves, garlic, yellow onion, ginger, coconut milk, Thai basil and red Thai curry paste as its principal ingredients.
 Tomatoes are also an excellent addition to the fulfilling dish.

 All you need to do is add bits of turkey as garnish before serving the meal.